Divide, Interact, Sample: The Two-System Paradigm: A Two-System Approach for Samplers

-To obtain a practical MCMC algorithm, we discretize the two-system dynamics in time using an alternating (staggered) update scheme.
-Specifically, consider a time step $h>0$ and suppose we have the coupled system state $(X_t, Y_t)$ at time $t$.
-A single two-system update (of duration $h$) can be defined as:
+To obtain a practical MCMC algorithm, we discretize the two-system dynamics in time using an alternating (staggered) time-stepping scheme.
+Let $h>0$ denote the step size, and suppose that the coupled state $(X_t,Y_t)$ is available at time $t$.
+One step of the discretized two-system dynamics is given by

-where $\mu_t^Y$ denotes the empirical law of subsystem $Y$ at time $t$, and $\xi^X, \xi^Y$ are independent standard normal increments.
-In other words, we first update $X$ using the current $Y$-statistics, then update $Y$ using the new $X$-statistics (this is a symmetric split step akin to a leapfrog).
-This yields a sequence of proposals $(X_t,Y_t)\to (X_{t+h}, Y_t)\to (X_{t+h}, Y_{t+h})$ for the coupled system.
-We then apply a Metropolis–Hastings accept/reject step at each proposal to ensure detailed balance with respect to $\rho$.
+where $\mu_t^Y$ is the empirical law of the $Y$-subsystem at time $t$, $\mu_{t+h}^X$ is the empirical law of the updated $X$-subsystem, and $\xi^X_t,\xi^Y_t$ are independent standard Gaussian random variables.

+Thus, the $X$-particles are first updated using the current statistics of the $Y$-subsystem.
+The $Y$-particles are then updated using the newly computed statistics of the $X$-subsystem.
+This produces the staggered sequence of proposals $(X_t,Y_t)\to (X_{t+h}, Y_t)\to (X_{t+h}, Y_{t+h})$.
+Each proposal is subsequently corrected by a Metropolis--Hastings accept-reject step, ensuring that the resulting Markov chain preserves the desired target distribution.